-The bureaucratic institution FANO was created in September 2013, when, on the initiative of the Russian Ministry of Education and Science (Minobrnauka), restructuring of Russian scientific institutions took place.
-Two separate before that academies of agricultural (created in 1929) and medical (created in 1944) sciences were merged with the RAN, and organizations belonging to the RAN and their property were transferred to the management of a new federal authority, the FANO.
-However, the Minobrnauka is still responsible for scientific institutions in universities.
+FANO was created in September 2013, when, on the initiative of the Russian Ministry of Education and Science (Minobrnauka), the restructuring of Russian scientific institutions began.
+The previously separate agricultural (created in 1929) and medical (created in 1944) sciences were merged with RAN, and organizations belonging to RAN and their property were transferred to the management of the new federal authority, the FANO.
+However, Minobrnauka is still responsible for scientific institutions in universities.

-The FANO is subordinate to the Russian Federation Government and its head is appointed after Russian President’s approval.
-Since 2013, the agency is headed by now 41-year-old Mikhail Kotyukov, former deputy minister of finances (he graduated in finances and credit from Krasnoyarsk State University in Siberia).
-From July 2017 on, Kotyukov also determines what information should be classified as state secret within RAN’s research work.
-For the structuring of science in Russia, the FANO divided all sciences into four sections:
+The FANO is subordinate to the Russian Federation Government and its head is appointed only after the Russian President’s approval.
+Since 2013, the agency has been headed by now 41-year-old Mikhail Kotyukov, theformer deputy minister of finances (he graduated in Finance from Krasnoyarsk State University in Siberia).
+Since July 2017 Kotyukov has also determined what RAN research information should be classified as state secrets.
+FANO has divided all the sciences into four sections:

 - Mathematical, physical, computer and technical sciences